Reading: Psalm 134

 How did Jesus discover he was the son of God?
 Some believers might well reason that the answer is obvious.
 Jesus is God; therefore, he is omniscient.
 The all-knowing Jesus would surely know that he was God’s son.
 But many theologians would beg to differ.
 They view the humanity of Christ as all pervasive.
 Jesus was 100% human and as such he needed to learn and discover his identity even as any child does.

 How do we discover our true identity?
-From the account in Luke, it would appear that the boy Jesus discovered his true identity in the House of God.
+From the account in Luke, the boy Jesus apparently discovered his true identity in the House of God.
 Perhaps it began as he lifted his hands in worship.
 We cannot fully discover who we are until we discover who God is.
 We must know our Creator to know ourselves.
 Self-understanding begins with knowing whose we are.
 You and I belong to the Father.

 Response: Father God, I thank you for loving me and inviting me into your family.
 Lord Jesus, thank you for purchasing my redemption.
 Holy Spirit, I thank you for the confirmation that I am your child.
 Amen.